TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 **Note:** When you get there error during the second or 5th command: Error executing cmd /u /c "C:\Program Files\Microsoft Visual Studio\2022\Professional\VC\Auxiliary\Build\vcvarsall.bat" x86_amd64 && set or something similar, you don't have the necessary C++ packages installed in Visual Studios.
 In doubt start the Visual Studios installer again, click to modify the installation and select everything that has to do with C++.
 In doubt manually download and install CMake from https://cmake.org/download/

 **IMPORTANT:** When you execute SpikeInterface for the first time within NeuroMod, it will ask you for the path of a python.exe in the anaconda environment you installed the SpikeInterface packages in.
-If you haven't created a costume environment and just copy-pasted the pip command into the command window, you installed them in the anaconda base environment usually found at 'C:\ProgramData\anaconda3\python.exe'.
-If you've installed everything in a costume environment, you have to find the folder of this environment containing all installed packages, which also contains the python.exe.
+If you haven't created a costum environment and just copy-pasted the pip command into the command window, you installed them in the anaconda base environment usually found at 'C:\ProgramData\anaconda3\python.exe'.
+If you've installed everything in a costum environment, you have to find the folder of this environment containing all installed packages, which also contains the python.exe.
 In doubt activate the environment (see above) and type in 'echo %CONDA_PREFIX%' to see the path for the python.exe.
 Also check if this folder contains a python.exe file!
 If not, try recreating the environment with 'conda create --name NEO python=3.10' after deleting it!
 In order to see a command window during spike sorting showing you the progress, you have to right click the python.exe, click on the compatibility tab and enable to execute it as an administrator!
 Otherwise there is a chance the command window won't open, but sorting is conducted anyway!
 You just don't know when it finishes or see potential error messages/warnings.

 Selecting a valid python.exe file will save it's location in a .mat file in 'NeuroMod_Path/Modules/MISC/Variables (do not edit)/Python_Conda_Path.mat'.
 Each time you start NeuroMod, it searches for this file and checks whether the path saved within is valid.
 So if you move NeuroMod to a different PC with a different path to the python.exe, this file is deleted.
 However, if you should accidently give a path to the wrong python.exe, either delete this variable manually, or use the menu bar on top of the NeurMod main window.
 Select 'Extras', 'Delete Saved Paths' and click 'Python Path to Spikeinterface Environment' to delete it.
 When you want to conduct spike sorting afterwards, you are asked again for a new location of the python.exe.
 The same holds true for the path to the Spike2 CEDS64ML folder when you want to load Spike2 recordings and to the pthon.exe for using the NeuralEnsemble NEO library.